botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/control-flow-2.md

 {{ end }}
 ```

+The loop body—that is, the code between the opening `range $snacks` and the closing `end`—is executed
-Within the range block, the dot `.` is set to successive elements of the slice.
-In the first iteration, for instance,
+multiple times, with the dot `.` set to each element of the slice in succession.

-`.` holds the first element of the slice: `(sdict "Name" "chips" "Calories" 540)`.
-Hence
+For instance, in the first iteration, the `.` holds the first element of the slice:
+`(sdict "Name" "chips" "Calories" 540)`.
+So

 ```yag
 {{ .Name }} contain {{ .Calories }} calories.